jrobin42/filler/README.md

 ### Example of launch

 You will see that there is a repository of `maps` and an other of `players`.<br />
-The one I code is named jrobin.filler.<br />
+The one I coded is named jrobin.filler.<br />
 <br />
 To test it - *against `abanlin`'s player for example on the map named `map01`* -, run the vm this way :<br />
 `./filler_vm -f maps/map01 -p1 players/jrobin.filler -p2 players/abanlin.filler`<br />